Grafikart/PSR15-CsrfMiddleware/README.md

 $input = "<input type=\"hidden\" name=\"{$middleware->getFormKey()}\" value=\"{$middleware->generateToken()}\"/>
 ```

-Middleware are constructed with this parameters
+Middleware are constructed with these parameters

 - session, **ArrayAccess|array**, used to store token
 - limit, **int**, limit the number of token to persist